 Take our Thinkorswim tutorial to learn how to set up your paper trading account.

 Being disciplined in your trading is extremely important.
 One way to do that is by using limit orders with power hour stocks.
-Many traders use market orders.
+Many traders use market orders if they think the bid/ask spread is close enough, and that the stock is going to move very quickly in a direction.

 Make sure you know and understand the difference between market order and limit order.
 Limit orders allow you to set your buy and sell price.
 Hence, you control where you buy and sell.